mbrethes/pykiosk/README.md

 Each menu element is defined by a title ("main") _and_ a subtitle ("sub").
-The first parameter indicates the font used, the second parameter the UTF-8 string to display, the 3rd parameter the font size in pixels, _relative to the background image's size_ (a 10px font with a 512px gif will be displayed at a 20px width if the gif is stretched fullscreen at a resolution of 1024px), parameter 4 and 5 are the localization of the top left corner of the text element.
+The first parameter indicates the font used, the second parameter the UTF-8 string to display, the 3rd parameter the font size in pixels, _relative to the background image's size_ (a 10px font with a 512px gif will be displayed at a 20px width if the gif is stretched fullscreen at a resolution of 1024px), parameter 4 and 5 are the localization of the top left corner of the text element, and parameter 6-7 are the normal and highlight color of the font, expressed in hexadecimal RGB (00 to ff).

 Put the font(s) in the font directory, the filename must match the one indicated in conf.json.
 OTF and TTF work.